monix/monix.io/docs/2x/eval/task.md

 ## Execution (runAsync)

-`Task` instances are doing anything until they are executed by means of `runAsync`.
+`Task` instances won't do anything until they are executed by means of `runAsync`.
 And there are multiple overloads of it.

 `Task.runAsync` also wants an implicit